Overview

 | Rules | Custom policies defined using CEL (Common Expression Language) that determine what content to validate and when.
 Rules can apply to inputs, outputs, or both, and can be linked to one or more profiles for evaluation. |

-| Profiles | Configurations for external guardrail providers (AWS Bedrock, Azure Content Safety, GraySwan, Patronus AI).
+| Profiles | Configurations for guardrail providers, including Bifrost-native providers (Custom Regex, Secrets Detection) and external providers (AWS Bedrock, Azure Content Safety, Google Model Armor, CrowdStrike AIDR, GraySwan, Patronus AI).
 Profiles are reusable and can be shared across multiple rules. |

 - Rules define when and what content gets evaluated using CEL expressions